MCMcCallum/VecLib/README.md

     ],
 ```

 into the parent project's .gyp file.
-Where veclib_dir is the directory that this file resides in.
+Here veclib_dir is the directory that this file resides in.

 Due to the IPP dependency, this library must be added to a <(veclib_dir)/thirdparty directory.
 Information on installing this library can be found [here](https://software.intel.com/en-us/articles/free-ipp).

-For convenience on OSX a script is provided to pull this library in if it is installed on your machine.
+For convenience on OSX a script `pull_thirdparty_osx.sh` is provided to pull this library in if it is installed on your machine.